ACS displays Wave of Light tile project

+VICENZA, Italy – Community members who have lost a child now have a place at Army Community Service to reflect on their loss and remember their loved ones.

-VICENZA, Italy - Vicenza military community members participate in the “Wave of Light” ceremony at Hoekstra Field on Caserma Ederle Oct.
-14, 2021.
-During the event, a new addition to the ceremony included a tile project.
-Now, a wall inside U.S. Army Garrison Italy’s Army Community Service is adorned with artwork made by community members that reminds every one of the challenges people face when losing a child.
+A wall inside U.S. Army Garrison Italy’s ACS on Caserma Ederle is now adorned with ceremonial tiles – artwork in the lobby that reminds every one of the challenges people face when losing a child.

+The tile project is a follow up to an Oct.
+14, 2021, “Wave of Light” ceremony held on post to recognize those grieving from such a lost.
+The idea is to offer community members a place to go and remember their child, as well as an opportunity for them to acknowledge their loss through art.

+“Giving families the opportunity to decorate a tile in remembrance of their little ones allows our community to recognize their loss and know they are not alone,” said Emilee Troy, a member of the New Parent Support program.

 |Date Taken: